kavnish/kavnish.github.io/pages/timeline.md

 **2023-06-03**

-`if you want to write math equations on a Jekyll site for the first time - simply use mathjax v3 script with chtml renderer - it's plain simple and lets you have consistent render across browsers.`
+`if you want to write math equations on a Jekyll site for the first time - simply use mathJAX v3 script with chtml renderer - it's plain simple and lets you have consistent render across browsers.`

 **2023-05-31**